lgreski/datasciencectacontent/markdown/rprog-dssValueProposition.md

 # Appendix: JHU Data Science Team Ask Me Anything Session

 To provide additional background on how the professors think about the curriculum, here is a link to the [Ask Me Anything session](http://bit.ly/2irzBcn) that the JHU Data Science team conducted on Reddit in early 2016.

-Hat tip to a Community Mentor in from the *Exploratory Data Analysis* course...
+Hat tip to a Community Mentor, Stephanie Clark, from the *Exploratory Data Analysis* course.